-St. Peter’s was founded in 1764 as a parish of the Church of England.
-St. Peter’s is an Episcopal Church, and a part of the world wide Anglican Communion.
-We uphold the authority of scripture and seek to follow God's leading in our daily lives.
+Founded in 1764, St. Peter’s is an Episcopal Church and a part of the worldwide Anglican Communion.
+We seek to follow God's leading in our daily lives through worship, formation, reflection, and engaging our world.
 We welcome all persons who are searching for meaning and purpose in their lives and who wish to learn more about the Christian faith.

 Inside St. Peter’s

 Visitors are encouraged to have children attend a class.
 One of the Greeters or Ushers can direct you to the nursery.
-The Church School aged children should begin in the service with their parents and will be brought up to their class by their teachers following the children's message.
-A youth program is also offered for children in Grades 6 – 12.
+The Church School-aged children should begin in the service with their parents and will be brought up to their class by their teachers following the children's message.
+A note to parents...Children are always welcome in worship.